open-mission/open-mission/README.md

 We are building an ecosystem.

-Our long-term vision is to create a sustainable collection of open-source projects that enable churches, ministries, missionaries, educators, developers, and volunteers to collaborate in creating technology that serves people around the world.
+Our long-term vision is to create a sustainable collection of open-source projects that enable churches, ministries, missionaries, educators, developers, translators, and volunteers to collaborate in creating technology that serves people around the world.

-We believe that open collaboration can become a meaningful way to serve others and make biblical resources more accessible for everyone.
+We believe open collaboration can become a meaningful way to make biblical resources more accessible for everyone.

+---

+# Governance

+Open Mission is community-driven.

+The project is currently maintained by its founding team, with the long-term goal of building an open governance model that enables trusted community members to participate in decision-making.

 ---